Green humphead parrotfish: Description

-Unlike wrasses, it has a vertical head profile, and unlike other parrotfishes, it is uniformly covered with scales except for the leading edge of the head, which is often light green to pink.
+Unlike typical wrasse, it has a vertical head profile, and unlike other parrotfishes, it is uniformly covered with scales except for the leading edge of the head, which is often light green to pink.
 Primary phase colouration is a dull gray with scattered white spots, gradually becoming uniformly dark green.
-This species does not display sex-associated patterns of color change.
-The adult develops a bulbous forehead and the teeth plates are exposed, being only partly covered by lips.
-The species is slow-growing and long-lived (up to 40 years), with delayed reproduction and low replenishment rates.
+This species does not display sex-associated patterns of color change common in the wrasse family Labridae.
+The adult develops a bulbous forehead sometimes described as an "ossified ridge", and the tooth plates are exposed, being only partly covered by lips.

-This species is gregarious and usually occurs in small aggregations, but group size can be quite large on seaward and clear outer lagoon reefs, exceeding 75 individuals.
+This species is gregarious and usually occurs in small schools, but group size can be quite large on seaward and clear outer lagoon reefs, exceeding 75 individuals.
+Records from the 1970s suggest even larger schools of up to 250 individual fish.